 Kids need more in their lives than just school and homework.
 Pursuing their passions outside the classroom provides a much-needed release and allows them to learn better.
 Some extracurricular activities, such as music and sports, have a proven benefit to education.
 But even if your son favors something like video games where the educational advantage isn’t as clear, it is still a good thing to let him do the things he loves in his free time.

-If you think your child could benefit from some outside-the-classroom help, Sylvan’s newest program, Academic Coaching, is the perfect option for the student who wants to hone skills and get ahead.
+Sylvan’s study skills programs are the perfect option for the student who wants to hone skills and get ahead.
 Our expert tutors know how to provide your child with individualized tips and techniques to help him or her be the best student possible!
 Contact your local Sylvan Learning today to speak with a staff member about options for your child.